shahinvx/google_chat/README.md

 - Resources
   -  `Django all-auth`  [Click Here](https://django-allauth.readthedocs.io/en/latest/ "all-auth") `or go django-allauth.readthedocs.io`
   -  `Django Channels`  [Click Here](https://channels.readthedocs.io/en/latest/index.html "channels") `or go channels.readthedocs.io`

+## Deployment Issues and Solve
+- You can visit login with your Google account but The chat messages are not delivered to other person, because i use `InMemoryChannelLayer` for this App
+- You can solve this issue by using `Daphne and RedisChannelLayer` (I will use those for my next `asgi` App)

 ## Swegger Documentation preview